awsdocs/elb-network-load-balancers-user-guide/doc_source/listener-update-rules.md

 The default listener rule forwards requests to the specified target group\.

-If you change the protocol from TCP to TLS, you must specify a security policy and server certificate\.
-If you change the protocol from TLS to TCP, the security policy and server certificate are removed\.
+If you change the protocol from TCP or UDP to TLS, you must specify a security policy and server certificate\.
+If you change the protocol from TLS to TCP or UDP, the security policy and server certificate are removed\.

 **To update your listener using the console**